I was thrilled that my daughter, Peyton, and I were invited to attend one of Charlotte’s gourmet food tours in NoDa, a

 #4 Revolution Ale House

 At Revolution Ale House, we munched on 4-Cheese Fried Ravioli’s, a Hummus Plate with vegetables and pita chips, and Ciabatta Bruschetta.
 They were all very good and this may have been my favorite stop.
 The Bruschetta was topped with simple ingredients; diced tomatoes, Parmigiano Reggiano, and balsamic reduction.
 The taste was big and bold.
 I could have eaten the entire plate!
 The Revolution Ale House was a fun restaurant offering 44 beers on tap, sports on TV, and Trivia every Wednesday.
 Vegan and Gluten Free options were also available.

 #5 Füd at Salud

 When we reached Füd at Salud, the outside temperature was nearly 100 degrees.
 Inside the restaurant, it was close to the same.
 Our group chose a booth at the front of the restaurant.
 Food was served in half of the establishment and the other side was a thriving bar scene that connected in the back.
 Füd at Salud prepared Chicken & Waffles for us, a Southern favorite.
 The chicken salad used on the waffle contained candied walnuts and bacon, a super delicious combination.
 I found the chicken salad to be scrumptious, but the waffle was soggy and uneventful.
 Next time, I will try the Frambella, a waffle sandwich with brie cheese and ham.

 #6 Boudreaux’s Louisiana Kitchen

-As we neared the finish line of our tour, we stopped by Boudreaux’s Louisiana Kitchen, home of cajun classics.
+As we neared the finish line of our tour, we stopped by Boudreaux’s Louisiana Kitchen, home of Cajun classics.
 I was excited about this stop, but unlike all of the other establishments, nobody came to speak or make us feel welcome.
 After a lengthy time, we were given a plate of what appeared to be Jambalaya Pasta.
 Baskets of cornbread accompanied it.
 The pasta was tasty, featuring incredible flavor combinations, but not at all what I would have expected them to serve us.
 This was a very heavy meal and it did not work well with a 3-hour walking food tour in the hot sun.

 #7 NoDa Company Store